- About Us

 sign up now

 Contact Donna Bernstein at 914.960.6565 if you and your family would like to participate.
 Let us know which Friday date works best for you and how many people from your family will be attending.
-Upcoming dates:

 The group home will provide the Shabbat dinner.
 Volunteers will provide challah and dessert.

-SHARE-A-SHABBAT DETAIL
+SHARE-A-SHABBAT DETAILS

 The residents hold independent jobs or attend workshops during the day.
 Some developmentally disabled adults do not have typical cognitive abilities.
 Others have some difficulty coping with stressful situations or acting appropriately in social settings.
 However, they possess the full complex range of emotions that all of us have and that define us as members of the human family, including the desire to find spiritual meaning in our lives.